 Also, it’s important to link to the related (and less important) posts from your ultimate guide.
 That way, your users will be able to navigate your site easily and Google will better understand the relationship between these articles.
 So make sure to link both ways.

-Keep reading: More articles on internal linking »
+Read on: More articles on internal linking »

 Need help with your internal linking structure?